kenbugasto/semiconductor-yield-dashboard/README.md

 ---

-This project modernizes a legacy semiconductor manufacturing reporting workflow by consolidating approximately **60 device-specific Excel VBA applications** into a centralized **Python-based ETL and analytics platform**.
+This project modernizes a legacy semiconductor manufacturing reporting workflow by consolidating **60+ device-specific Excel VBA applications** into a centralized **Python-based ETL and analytics platform**.

-The solution reduces maintenance complexity, centralizes manufacturing data into a queryable analytics database, automates KPI reporting, and improves long-term engineering traceability while requiring only a single reporting workstation.
+The solution improves maintainability, scalability, and engineering productivity by centralizing manufacturing data into a queryable analytics database while automating KPI reporting, historical traceability, statistical target generation, and engineering dashboards.

 ---